Developed an Individual Performance Plan.

 Cultural Development Strategy

-DoT continued to implement Stage 2 of its Cultural Development Strategy to build the desired culture to deliver ‘one Transport' solutions and services to the Western Australian community.
+DoT continued to implement Stage 2 of its Cultural Development Strategy to embed a customer experience culture.
+This enabled its great people to further collaborate, innovate and lead to deliver DoT's Vision to provide the best integrated and intelligent transport services and solutions for the Western Australian community.

 Diversity Plan 2016-2020